1. Is there a guide on how to declare/submit my manpower details?

 12. Under what circumstances do I need to update my manpower declaration?
 Do I need to do so if there is a change in the number of employees/workers working on-site?

-Yes, you should update your manpower declaration if there are any changes to (i) the total number of employees/workers working on-site and (ii) the proportion of these employees/workers who are working part-time and shifts.
+Yes, you should update your manpower declaration if there are any changes to (i) the total number of employees/workers working on-site and (ii) the maximum number of workers on-site at any given time.

 13. What should I do if I would like to make changes to my manpower declaration?